 For as long as there has been manufacturing, people have been working to increase efficiency.
-Faster and better products lead to greater profits and brand loyalty.
+Faster and better production leads to greater profits and competitiveness.
 Using technology to achieve efficiency is called advanced manufacturing.

 As technologies have become more innovative, advanced manufacturing technology also improves.
-This creates better products, as well as the process that is used to create them.
+This creates better products and processes that are used to create them.
 To better understand the term, we’ll define what advanced manufacturing is, its purpose and examples.

 What Is Advanced Manufacturing?

 Advanced manufacturing is the practice of using innovative technologies and methods to improve a company’s ability to be competitive in the manufacturing sector.
 Advanced manufacturing does this by optimizing all aspects of the value chain, from concept to end-of-life considerations.

 This is accomplished through the use of advanced manufacturing technology, which integrates manufacturing and business activities to create a more efficient operation.
 Advanced manufacturing employs automation, computation, software, sensing and networking to create greater efficiencies.